 Apache Kafka is one of the distributed messaging systems.
-Here is step by step processing to install of Apache Kafka in Linux/Ubuntu operating system.
+Here is the step by step processing to install Apache Kafka in the Linux/Ubuntu operating system.

 To install Kafka required Zookeeper and java to run.
 Mandatory for JDK 1.7 or above version for Kafka installation using below commands: